PeterrrJpg/INFS3605/README.md

-# INFS3605
+# Multilingue
-INFS3605 android application
+An android application that aims to raise social awarness of the First Nations People Language